|1 Dayon Pratt|

 High School: A two-way standout for the Colts who experienced action at both defensive end and wide receiver/tight end … Senior squad was 8-3 and earned a berth in the D.C.
 Interscholastic Athletic Association championship game before falling to Dunbar 33-21 … Coolidge posted a 4-1 league mark during final campaign … Named to the Washington Post All-Met Team (honorable mention) as a senior after hauling in 27 passes for 484 yards and nine touchdowns … Caught three TD passes against Anacostia to lead CHS to a 52-0 triumph … Defensively, booked 62 tackles, including a season high of 12 in a regular-season contest versus Dunbar, a 43-42 setback … Totaled 6.5 sacks for 58 yards lost and a pair of two-sack contests as a team captain … Also contributed six pass breakups and two fumble recoveries … After dropping first five games of junior season, helped Colts turn around campaign with wins in four of their last six games (4-2) … Played for head coach Natalie Randolph, a receiver for six years with the D.C.
 Divas of the National Women’s Football Association, and reportedly, the only female varsity football coach in the nation at that time … Rated by ESPN.com as the eighth-best recruit in the Washington D.C. area … Tabbed by SuperPrep Magazine as the 50th-best prospect in the Mid-Atlantic region … Attended the Sound Mind, Sound Body Camp … Also ran track for Coolidge … A four-year member of CHS’s Honor Roll for stellar classroom work.

-Personal: Full name is Dayon Lorenzo Pratt, but says he prefers the nickname of Stickz ...
-Born April 23, 1993 at Washington, D.C. ...
-Major is criminal justice.
+Personal: Full name is Dayon Lorenzo Pratt, but says he prefers the nickname of Stickz … Born April 23, 1993 at Washington, D.C. … Completed requirements for a bachelor’s degree in criminal justice during the summer of 2016 (participated in ECU’s Spring Commencement Exercises on May 6).